 French pronouns – including the pronoun EN and Y are explained and illustrated within the ongoing story of my Intermediate audiobook French learning method.

 3 – En in French = Strong Liaison and Glidings

 Now with the French pronoun “en”, it’s important to note that it’s followed by a strong liaison in “n”, and usually part of expressions that glide a lot in spoken French:

 - Il y en a = yan na

 - Il n’y en a pas = yan na pa

 So the negative form is pronounced almost the same way – only the pas (or plus, aucun..) will tell you it’s negative.

-A lot of French people would do a mistake and write “j’en n’ai pas” when it is actually “Je n’en ai pas”, just because the liaison with the pronoun “en” in N is so strong that is sounds like the negative, and because we are so accustomed to writing “n’ai pas”…
+A lot of French people would make a mistake and write “j’en n’ai pas” when it is actually “Je n’en ai pas”, just because the liaison with the pronoun “en” in N is so strong that is sounds like the negative, and because we are so accustomed to writing “n’ai pas”…